Musicals101.com

 b.
 Oct.
 17, 1858 (London) - June 18, 1915 (London)

-After getting his start as an actor and playwright, Tanner became the creative right-hand of producer George Edwardes, serving as librettist, director, and overall "idea man" for many of the Gaiety Theatre musicals.
+After getting his start as an actor and playwright, Tanner became the creative right-hand of producer George Edwardes, serving as librettist, director, and so-called "architect in chief." for many of the Gaiety Theatre musicals -- the first British musical comedies, and the first works of that genre to enjoy international success.
 After providing the plot idea for A Gaiety Girl (1893), he directed The Shop Girl (1894), An Artist's Model (1895) and A Modern Trilby (1895).
 Thereafter, Tanner concentrated on creating libretti for such hits as The Toreador (1901), A Country Girl (1902), The Orchid (1903), Our Miss Gibbs (1909), A Quaker Girl (1910) and The Girl From Utah (1913).
-He remained active until his death at age 56.
+He died suddenly at age 56.

 Tauber, Richard